Americans killed in Kenya helicopter crash were avid travelers

 "No matter the day or the place - you're always the ultimate valentine," he wrote as the pair smiled in front of a small plane in Lake Turkana.

-His sister, Jarah Burke, told NBC News in a statement Monday that her brother "lived more than anyone she knew."
+His sister, Jarah Burke, said in a statement Monday that her brother "lived more than anyone she knew."

 The pilot, Capt.
 Mario Magonga, and a fourth American were also killed in the crash.
-Magonga was a pilot for Tropic Air Kenya, which offers helicopter services and private flights in East Africa, according to the company’s website.
+Magonga was a pilot for KIDL, a helicopter company.

-Tropic Air Kenya called Magonga an “exceptional helicopter pilot" in a 2015 Facebook post announcing he was leaving to pursue a flying career.
-Authorities have not yet identified the fourth American who died and cause for the crash is still being determined.
+Authorities have not yet identified the fourth American who died; the cause of the crash is still being determined.